The Society welcomes anyone who is interested in or has an appreciation of the sounds made by wildlife and the natural world.

 New to wildlife sound recording?
 Take a look at our newcomer's guide to find out what you need to get started at a modest cost.

-Network The Sound Network Prize goes to the best recording in the competition.
+The Sound Network Prize of 2 DPA SMK4060 microphones goes to the overall winner of the competition.

 The inclusion of